 At the time of the initial post, the members of the Motherboard did not “believe that a change to the name of the Tiptree Award is warranted now.
 But we believe that this is a very important discussion, and we do not think it is over.
 The community that has grown up around this award since its founding in 1991 deserves to have its voice heard in any conversation as significant as renaming.”
 After soliciting and receiving more feedback, they made their later decision.

 This is the latest in a series of conversations about the sometimes problematic legacy of major figures in the field (and the appropriateness of using their names and images in award materials) that have unfolded in recent years, with results including the retirement of the bust of H.P.
-Lovecraft from the World Fantasy Award trophies and the renaming of the John W. Campbell Award for Best New Writer, the Campbell Conference, and the John W. Campbell Memorial Award for Best Science Fiction Novel (pending).
+Lovecraft from the World Fantasy Award trophies and the renaming of the John W. Campbell Award for Best New Writer, and the Campbell Conference.

 For the full statement, see the Tiptree Award website.

 While you are here, please take a moment to support Locus with a one-time or recurring donation.
 We rely on reader donations to keep the magazine and site going, and would like to keep the site paywall free, but WE NEED YOUR FINANCIAL SUPPORT to continue quality coverage of the science fiction and fantasy field.